Price of Solar System in Perth: Everything you need to know

 One of the best locations in the nation (and the globe) to install a solar power system is Perth, WA.
 Perth's retail electricity rates are growing along with the rest of Australia's, while the cost of solar installation has decreased dramatically in recent years.

-It's helpful to know what to anticipate while owning a solar system in Perth because more sunlight translates into greater savings.
+It's helpful to know what to expect when owning solar panels in Perth, because more sunlight translates into greater savings.
 Perth is one of Australia's top solar cities, receiving an average of 5.8 hours of "peak sunshine" per square meter per day annually, according to PV Watts.
 (Australia's own Bureau of Meteorology has a slightly lower figure of 5.3.)

 The "fuel" for a solar system is these 5.3-5.8 hours of sunshine.
 More of this fuel can be captured by the system and converted into usable energy as it gets bigger.
 In Perth, typical energy output for solar PV systems of various sizes is shown in the table below (assuming a system efficiency of 75%, which is on the low side, to be conservative/safe).